 DR DAVID R. WHITEdavidrwhitecs@gmail.com

-As part of my work on cloud computing, I am running a project constructing and developing the Glasgow Raspberry Pi Cloud.
+Related to this work is an interest in Cloud Computing, and at Glasgow I am responsible for a project constructing and developing the Glasgow Raspberry Pi Cloud.
 We have constructed a scale model of a cloud datacentre from Raspberry Pi's and Lego, which we are now using for teaching and research.
 The project is kindly supported by the Chancellor's Fund here at Glasgow.

-I am also currently organising gpbenchmarks.org, an attempt to progress the field of Genetic Programming by improving the standard of benchmarking in the field.
+I am also interested in automated programming, and am working on Genetic Programming and Monte Carlo Tree Search.
+I am one of the founders of gpbenchmarks.org, an attempt to progress research into Genetic Programming by improving the standard of benchmarking in the field.

-DAASE is the successor to the SEBASE project, which I was previous a member of York.
+DAASE is the successor to the SEBASE project, which I worked on at the University of York.
 SEBASE was a project at the heart of the search-based software engineering community, a group of academic and industrial researchers concerned with applying heuristic search to software engineering problems.
-SEBASE has recently been nominated for "Research Project of the Year" in the Times Higher Education Awards.
+SEBASE was recently nominated for "Research Project of the Year" in the Times Higher Education Awards.